TizenAPI/Tizen.NET.MaterialComponents/README.md

 - **MCheckBox**
   A material checkbox allow the user to select one or more items from a set. ([guideline](https://material.io/design/components/selection-controls.html#checkboxes))

+- **MDialog**
+  A material dialogs inform useres about a task and can contain critical information, require decisions, or involve multiple tasks. ([guideline](https://material.io/design/components/dialogs.html))

 - **MMenus**
   A material menus display a list of choices on temporary surfaces. ([guideline](https://material.io/design/components/menus.html))